GuoliangPeng/CarND-Traffic-Sign-Classifier-Project-pgl/README.md

 Here is an
 exploratory visualization of the data set.
-It is a bar chart showing sample distribution within different data sets.
+It is a bar chart showing sample distribution within different data sets:

 ![alt text][image1]

 It is a bar chart
-showing sample distribution of train data sets.
+showing sample distribution of train data sets:
 ![alt text][image2]

 ### Design and Test a Model Architecture